Missed-Question Remediation Notebook by Error Type

 Error Type 2: Port and Protocol

-Port misses often happen because the service name is familiar but the direction or security requirement is not.
+Port misses happen because the service name is familiar but the direction or security requirement is not.

 Miss patternNotebook correction